cheungsa/Element-UE4/README.md

-# Current (and future) projects using Unreal Engine 4
+# Current (and future) projects in Unreal Engine 4

 1. Escape Game
 2. Element (VR first-person fighting game) - team project for a class